 If you’re here today, then you know that you need a web hosting plan that’s optimized for WordPress in terms of performance, security, scalability, and more.
 And you’re probably curious about how well Google Cloud Hosting Platform stands up against established WordPress hosting providers.

 This post will help you make an informed decision about the Google Cloud Platform for WordPress.
 If you decide it’s right for you, we’ll walk you through two options for using WordPress on the Google Cloud Platform.

 The Google Cloud Platform (GCP) refers to public cloud computing services provided by Google.
 It’s on par with Amazon Web Services (AWS) and Microsoft Azure.

 GCP itself is not a web hosting solution.
-What the platform does is host services for:
+What the Google Cloud Hosting platform does is host services for:

 - Application development

 In other words, Google rents out access to its top-of-the-line infrastructure and services to users.
 So, users aren’t just paying for access to Google’s network — they’re also getting access to its built-in security and performance optimizations.

 GCP has a dedicated service for hosting called Google Cloud web hosting.
 To understand where the real value lies in this hosting option, we need to look at the components that power it: